Section 11 Effective Partnership (Roles and Responsibilities)

 The ASPECTS service and further information can be found here where regular updated information and a helpdesk can be found.

-Part of the role of the Gypsy Traveller Liaison Worker (GTLW) is to visit encampments in Aberdeenshire and help link members of Travelling communities with Council and other services.
-This includes encouraging Gypsy Travellers to access education services within the area and, where necessary or appropriate, helping families enroll children in schools.
-The GTLW also acts in a liaison role between schools and families whenever necessary, especially when children arrive at a new school and move on to another area.
-The GTLW also works closely with relevant staff in Aberdeenshire Council education leisure and leisure service to ensure that the Council is doing all it can to make provision that is accessible as possible for Travelling communities.
+Part of the role of the Gypsy/Traveller Liaison Officer (GTLO) is to visit encampments in Aberdeenshire and help link members of Travelling communities with Council and other services.
+This includes encouraging Gypsy Travellers to access education services within the area and, where necessary or appropriate, helping families enrol children in schools.
+The GTLO also acts in a liaison role between schools and families whenever necessary, especially when children arrive at a new school and move on to another area.
+The GTLO also works closely with relevant staff in Aberdeenshire Council Education & Children’s Services to ensure that the Council is doing all it can to make provision that is accessible as possible for Travelling communities.

 Additional information can be obtained from the Scottish Traveller Education Programme (STEP) which promotes equality in education for Scottish Travelling Communities.